SiddhantDugar/SiddhantDugar/README.md

 ### About Me 🚀

-🎓 I am a pre-final year undergraduate pursuing my Bachelors in Computer Engineering from [Delhi Technological University (Formerly DCE)](http://dtu.ac.in/).
+🎓 I am a final year undergraduate pursuing my Bachelors in Computer Engineering from [Delhi Technological University (Formerly DCE)](http://dtu.ac.in/).

 👨‍💻 I’m  passionate about Web Development,Machine Learning,Blockchain and exploring new technologies.